MicrosoftDocs/navdevitpro-content-pr/developer/methods/devenv-init-method.md

 author: jswymer
 ---
 # INIT Method
-Creates a SessionsSettings object that includes the client user's personalization settings that are currently stored in the database.
+Creates an instance of a SessionsSettings object that includes the client user's personalization settings that are currently stored in the database.

 ## Syntax